chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - Chef Infra Client: 17.0.242+
 - Chef Habitat: 0.81+

+We do not support **Chef Manage** and **Supermarket** integration in the ongoing Automate version.

 ## Hardware Requirements

 {{< note >}} Use a [Hardware Calculator](/calculator/automate_ha_hardware_calculator.xlsx) to check how much hardware you will need for your use case. {{< /note >}}

 We have some sample values based on the performance benchmarking tests to give you an apt hardware configuration.
 Refer to the table below to populate things in the **Hardware Calculator** according to your requirement.
-The table below is just based on the tested **assumptions** and has no exact value.
+The table below shows the tested **assumptions** and has no exact value.

 You can use the below assumptions in the calculator to drive into your hardware requirement: